XuewenWangUGA/MacroHapCaller/README.md

 Macrohaplotypes and supported read count in tabular text file .tsv.
 E.g., the two macrohaplotypes around FBI's CODIS loci D2S441 in 8 kb PacBio HiFi reads of benchmark reference hg002.
 Locus details are at [FBI](https://www.fbi.gov/how-we-can-help-you/dna-fingerprint-act-of-2005-expungement-policy/codis-and-ndis-fact-sheet)

 The first line shows the total reads for this locus D3S1358.
-The position lines present the coordinate of each targeted variant site on chromosome in the human genome Hg38.
+The position lines present the coordinate of each targeted variant site on chromosomes in the human genome Hg38.
 Then the macrohaplotypes, including three parts of SNPs, InDels and STRs separated by ";".

      #Total hapVar: 	D3S1358	47621
      #Markername	Counts	HapVarLen	hapVar(s)